 We humans are the only species on earth, who know that it knows (phrase Mr. Leen Mees) and we should, in my opinion, respect this fact with utmost care.
 As mentioned, human being’s conscious does not make our species superior.
 At the same time we don’t have to feel inferior either.
 We have a right to exist, and fight for this existence, as much as any other living creature on this beautiful planet.

-Existing on this planet myself for over four decades, I became aware, we are never done learning.
+Existing on this planet myself since 1972, I became aware, we are never done learning.
 Doing my best to stay open to new ideas myself; to keep balance between current society (with all the modern knowledge, techniques, possibilities) and the natural needs of myself as a unique human being, a woman, a spouse, a devoted friend for creatures of my choice, a multi-disciplinary guidance practitioner, a connecter, a blogger.

 Through researching, studying, philosophizing, writing and globally connecting, I explore the WHY people do what they do.
 In addition, what lessons to take from our ancestors and how we can combine these with modern knowledge.
 Evidence based science is important in our exploration to find truth.
 A healthy dose of competition, acknowledging each other’s differences, being as integer as possible (perfection doesn’t exist) and thus live with the intention to do right, will lead to a meaningful existence.

 Born and raised in The Netherlands, however, considering myself a world citizen.
 Happily married, packleader of two dogs.
 Over a decade, I write and create, developing my virtual home into what it is today.
 I believe connecting, besides surviving plus evolving, is our most important activity and goal.
 My mission, here @ my virtual home is inspiring you to:

 Connect To Life, to Others, to Yourself.